gordienko/bcms_yandex_server_search/README.markdown

 At this point, you should have the Yandex-Server appliance configured.

 ### C. Configuring the BrowserCMS Yandex-Server Search Module
-These instructions assume you have successfully installed the bcms_google_mini_search module into your project.
+These instructions assume you have successfully installed the bcms_yandex_server_search module into your project.
 To make the module work, you will have to configure two portlets.

 1. In your sitemap, create a new section called 'Search', with a path '/search'.